virbula/proxmox-backup/docs/storage.rst

 would.

 They can be created on already correctly formatted partitions, which, as with normal datastores, should be either ``ext4`` or ``xfs``.

+.. note:: FAT filesystems don't support the concept of POSIX file ownership.
+Since datastores rely on it, removable datastores can't be created on those filesystems.

 It is also possible to create them on completely unused disks through "Administration" > "Disks / Storage" > "Directory", using this method the disk will be partitioned and formatted automatically for the datastore.

 Devices with only one datastore on them will be mounted automatically.
 Unmounting has to be done through the UI by clicking "Unmount" on the summary page or using the CLI.